jcarterlab/Risky-Business/R/Risky-Business.md

 This project uses web scraping, regex combinations and a labeling mechanism to identify political violence risks in the emerging world, as well as how their prevalence differs by continent and region.
-It uses 91 headlines from 47 local online newspapers.
+It uses 126 headlines from 60 different local newspapers.